jarrodmillman/pose-stats/description.md

 The entire space of Python libraries for scientific computation is most often referred to as the scientific Python ecosystem \cite{perez2011python}.
 Inside it, there exist several OSEs.
 Notable examples include Scientific Python, scikit-HEP (high energy physics) \cite{rodrigues2020syo}, pangeo (earth sciences), astropy (astronomy) \cite{price2018astropy}, and nipy (neuroimaging) \cite{millman2007analysis}.
-The first of these, founded by PI SJvdW and KJM, aims to better coordinate the development of scientific Python projects as well as their associated communities of contributors.
+The first of these aims to better coordinate the development of scientific Python projects as well as their associated communities of contributors.
 The others are domain-specific communities that foster the development of libraries and infrastructure that address field-specific concerns.

 <!--